 In classical RNY gastric bypass, the distal excluded stomach is not removed and is left in place (in situ).
 Several complication cases associated with the in-situ remanent stomach have been reported.
 In resectional gastric bypass, however, the distal stomach is removed.

 Most of the side effects result from a patient’s diet.
 To avoid diarrhea, nausea, weakness, and vomiting side effects, patients should avoid these foods:

 - High-sugar foods

-- A multivitamin that includes a minimum of 18 mg of iron, selenium, zinc, copper and 400mcg of folic acid.
-Take two of these a day for at least three months following surgery, and then just one daily.
+- A multivitamin that includes a minimum of 18 mg of iron, selenium, zinc, copper, and 400 mcg of folic acid.
+Take two of these daily for at least three months following surgery, and then just one daily.

 - Take 1,200 to 2,000 mg of calcium each day.
-To enhance the chance of absorption, take it in two or three doses throughout the day.
+To enhance the absorption chance, take two or three doses throughout the day.

 - Take 800-1,000 IUs of Vitamin D. Divide the dosage into two doses.
 Take it with the calcium supplement.